nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 ## Use Case ##

+{% include important.html content="The Appointment Management capability pack is aimed at administration of a patients appointments.
+As a result of IG requirements the book appointment capability has been restricted to future appointments, additional details are available on the [Design Decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 The typical flow to book an appointment is:

  1. Search by `NHS Number` for, or otherwise obtain, a `Patient` resource.